ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 Reason: Incompatible library version: perl5.18 requires version 5.18.0 or later, but libperl.dylib provides version 5.16.0
 {% endhighlight %}

-If this is the case, in Pirana go to _Settings_ --> _Environment variables_ --> _Set other environment variables_.
+in Pirana go to _Settings_ --> _Environment variables_ --> _Set other environment variables_.
-Add in this text-box:
+Add in the text-box:

 {% highlight bash %}
 DYLD_LIBRARY_PATH=
 {% endhighlight %}

-This should basically clear this variable from the environment, and PsN should function fine again.
+and save the settings.
+This will basically clear this variable from the environment, and PsN should run without errors again.